quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 ---
-title: S3 files with SQS notifications
+title: S3 with SQS notifications
 description: A short tutorial describing how to set up Quickwit to ingest data from S3 files using an SQS notifier
 tags: [s3, sqs, integration]
 icon_url: /img/tutorials/file-ndjson.svg
 sidebar_position: 5
 ---

-In this tutorial, we will describe how to set up Quickwit to ingest data from S3 with bucket notification events flowing through SQS.
+In this tutorial, we describe how to set up Quickwit to ingest data from S3 with bucket notification events flowing through SQS.
 We will first create the AWS resources (S3 bucket, SQS queue, notifications) using terraform.
 We will then configure the Quickwit index and file source.
 Finally we will send some